Work done by foreign leased employees

 When you lease employees you must withhold tax at source on payments to a foreign agency

 at a 13% if the agency is a limited-liability company or other corporate entity or 35% if it is a sole trader.
-You don't have to withhold tax if the foreign agency is in the Finnish prepayment register, or has shown you a tax-at-source card with the zero withholding rate or other documentation establishing that withholding is not necessary.
+You do not have to withhold tax if the foreign agency is on the Finnish prepayment register, or if the foreign agency has shown you a tax-at-source card with the zero withholding rate or other documentation establishing that withholding is not necessary.

 However, other documentation is not sufficient if you are making payments relating to:

 - the construction industry - building sites; construction, assembly or installation projects: associated supervisory activities

 - nursing services and treatment

 For these, you must withhold tax at source unless you are paying an agency that is in the Finnish prepayment register or has shown you a tax-at-source card with the zero withholding rate.
 This rule applies in situations where the leased employee's country of tax residence is one without a tax treaty with Finland.

 If you lease employees to work for you, you may also have other obligations and duties in addition to the ones described here.
 For more information, visit the website of the Occupational Safety and Health Administration at www tyosuojelu.fi .